 That was a hard task, but I had 30,000 to choose from, and I tried my best.

 On a different day, I might give you a different answer.
 But for now, I reckon they’re the 17 best lochs in Scotland.
 Thanks for reading!

 Want to know anything else about outdoor adventures in Scotland?
-We have loads more on our site, including helpful guides to the best hikes in Scotland, the best coastal walks in Scotland, and all the reasons you should visit the nation.
+We have loads more on our site, including helpful guides to the best castles in Scotland, the best hikes in Scotland, the best coastal walks in Scotland, and all the reasons you should visit the nation.

 Whatever you want to know about Scotland, we have it right here on our site.

 Paul is a handsome and hilarious travel writer and travel journalist from the UK.
 He’s hiked, hitchhiked and laughed his way through more than fifty countries, and he’s always looking for a new place to call home.
 Originally from Newcastle, he’s lived all over the UK, spent more than three years in Asia, and most recently lived in Vietnam.
 Here’s his website.